iChris/chrisennsdotcom/src/posts/matter-ii-released.md

 Count me as someone who, somewhat surprisingly to me, enjoyed [Matter's](https://hq.getmatter.com) social "lite" feature - it didn't feel like there was a competition to get more followers, or compare how many likes an article you shared got.
 But it was interesting to see who liked what kind of article, or when a particular quote from an article I shared would send an article bouncing around the Matter network.

-I won't miss it in my day to day use of Matter, but it was a good attempt at adding social features to a read-it-later app.
+I won't miss it in my day to day use of Matter, but it was a decent attempt at adding social features to a read-it-later app.

 > On the backend, we’ve built a highly accurate parsing engine that handles web articles, emails, and Twitter threads.